Free agency (Major League Baseball): Eligibility

 Players with more than six years of service time and who are eligible for free agency can also be offered arbitration when their contracts are up, if they have been tendered a contract offer by their current team by the tender deadline, and have not agreed on a contract.

 The 4.2 example of arbitration eligibility above is called the "Super Two" exception, in which a player will have an extra year of arbitration eligibility.
 Notable "Super Two" players include Nolan Arenado, Chris Archer, Anthony Rendon, and Avisail Garcia.

 Following the salary arbitration process, the player and the team both submit a salary offer for a new contract.
 The arbitrator chooses one number or the other, based on which offer is closest to the salaries of players with similar ability and service time.

 For purposes of salary arbitration and free agency, a player acquires a year of service time if the player remains on the major league roster for at least 172 days of the typical 187-day season.

 Players eligible for neither free agency nor salary arbitration are very seldom offered contracts for much more than the league minimum salary, as the player has no recourse to try to obtain a better salary elsewhere.
 For this reason, in the first three major league years of their careers (except for the "Super Two" exception above), it is standard practice for players to accept comparatively low salaries even when their performance is stellar.
 Occasionally, a team may wish to sign a player in his second or third year to a long-term contract, and the resulting negotiations can involve salaries significantly higher than minimum.
-A recent example is the contract Ryan Braun signed barely a year into his major league career, which would have taken him through 2015.
+One example is the contract Ryan Braun signed barely a year into his major league career, which would have taken him through 2015.
 However, in April 2011, he and the Milwaukee Brewers extended that contract through 2020.